 Bell’s recent conviction demonstrates how seriously the Ministry of Labour takes OHSA violations.
 In June 2018, Ministry of Labour inspectors visited 707 construction projects and issued 2,158 orders and requirements under the OHSA and its regulations, including 191 stop work orders.
 The Ministry of Labour will continue to perform unannounced site visits to ensure organizations are operating in compliance with the OHSA and its regulations.

 You should be prepared to demonstrate that your business is compliant during these inspections and at all times.
 Not only does adhering to safety regulations allow you to avoid costly fines or jail time, but it also helps ensure the safety of your workers by preventing falls that lead to serious injuries, and even death.

 Although construction only makes up only 8% of the Ontario workforce, it has the highest number of workers killed on the job.
 One of the greatest hazards in construction is falls from heights.
 In 2017, 10 people died as a result of falling from heights at a construction site.
 Working at Heights training, which is mandatory for certain workplaces under the OHSA helps workers understand the risks and proven practices to prevent falls.
 Working at Heights training has been shown to reduce lost-time claims by 21%.

 If you aren’t sure if you are compliant with the OHSA and its regulations, we can help.
-Fill out the form below with any questions you have.
+Fill out the form below and we will contact you within one business day.
 You can also book Working at Heights Training online easily.

 Written by Sydney Mansaray